Exciting engineering challenges with great prizes

 • Ian Turner

-Ian Turner over 10 years ago
+Ian Turner about 11 years ago

 After looking at the finalists designs, and their personal work, I've come to the conclusion that Che's design is the most viable to work and to be used.
 It may not be the flashiest but it is darn cute (like a short chubby Iron man).
 Plus the video was cool.
 It seems like he has talent and a lot of experience building real robots.
 I would buy this robot to scare my kids and cats, the grippers are perfectly designed.